![]() |

 The whole living, breathing, physical person (i.e. the head, neck, torso, arms, legs, hands and feet).

 "Crane-style Pushing-hands" (and similar terms) refer to the format of pushing hands, to the system, to which this website is dedicated.
-Within
+Throughout this website, purely for the sake of brevity, this format/system is referred to simply as "Pushing-hands".

 This format has no secondary purpose and is worth pursuing purely for its own sake.
 It requires mobility and extreme physical sensitivity of its practitioners and their adherence to a principle of non-judgemental reciprocation: "If you try to push me (testing my balance and posture), then I'll respond in kind (without adding any punishment/penalty, even when the original force is threatening/aggressive)."
-This format has structural characteristics that are more like those of the "Chi Sao" (Sticking/Sticky-hands) of the Chinese martial art Wing Chun rather than those of the Tui shou of T'ai Chi, in as much as its practitioners "chase the torso, not the hands"; and yet it is, in fact, non-competitive and is a form of interactive moving-meditation, an antidote to aggression-promoting martial arts.
+This format has structural characteristics that are more like those of the "Chi Sao" (Sticking/Sticky-hands) of the Chinese martial art Wing Chun rather than those of the Tui shou of T'ai Chi, in as much as its practitioners "chase the torso, not the hands"; and yet "It is non-competitive and is, in fact, a form of interactive moving-meditation, an antidote to aggression-promoting martial arts."

 N.B.

 A major part of some martial (and associated) arts is the performing of specific sequences of movements.
 Each such sequence is referred to, in Chinese martial arts and Korean taekwondo, as a "form" and, in Okinawan and Japanese karate, as a "kata".
-Within this website, solely because it has no other (and therefore potentially confusing) meaning within the English language, it is the term "kata" that is used.
+Throughout this website, solely because it has no other (and therefore potentially confusing) meaning within the English language, it is the term "kata" that is used.

 Within the martial (and associated) arts, "Freestyle" refers to practice in which two (or more) training-partners interact entirely spontaneously and which is, therefore, devoid of collaborative performances of predetermined sequences of movements, sequences such as some non-solo training drills (including kata application demonstrations) or parts thereof.